 12 - Are lunch or snacks included?This varies greatly by school.
 We serve a hot and healthy lunch that's often prepared onsite; more spices - no problem.
 We do our best to accommodate special diets like vegetarian or halal.
 All-day snacks include coffee, tea, juice, pop, a variety of sweet snacks and fresh fruits.

 Since this is a boot camp, a relaxing lunch is important.
 Having a full-hour sitdown lunch with the group rather than packing a lunch or running to the mall is something that many students appreciate.
+Day 4 is bring-your-own-lunch day and because, by this class, students know each other, many go out for lunch together, often developing life-long friendships.

 Lunch is also a good time to network with your classmates or just enjoy their company.
 Your instructor may join you for lunch, too.
 Many students have developed continuing friendships or continue to study together after class is done.